belgattitude/httpx/packages/lru/README.md

 // bundle size: ~550B
 import { LruCache } from '@httpx/lru';

+// 👉 As an alternative to constructor, consider using the helper
-const lru = new LruCache({ maxSize: 1000 });
+//    `getOrCreateLruCache` to ensure only one instance is created const lru = new LruCache({ maxSize: 1000 });

 lru.set('🦄', ['cool', 'stuff']);